mlchem.chem.visualise package

 Parameters:

-• highlightAtoms (Iterable, optional) – List of atom indices to highlight.
-Default is an empty list.
+• highlightAtoms (Iterable, optional) – Default atom indices for highlighting in draw_mol.

 Return type: